-A conceptual diagram of the port connections of a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown in Figure 25.
+A conceptual diagram of the port connections of a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown below.
 The example illustrates an I/O buffer.
-Note that the drawing implies that the D_receive state changes in response to the analog signal my_receive, not A_signal (see above):
+Note that the drawing implies that the D_receive state changes in response to the analog signal my receive, not A signal (see above):